Holy Trinity Church, Lenton: Clock and bells

 An eight-day church clock was built in 1844 by Samuel Holland of Barker Gate, Nottingham.
 It was 3 ft 4in wide and 3 ft 6in high, with a dead beat escapement.
+This was replaced in 1950 with a new electric clock by G. & F. Cope.

 The tower has a set of eight bells.
 The church was originally only provided with one bell, but five more were added in 1856.
 In 1902, two more bells were added, given by the brothers Frederick Ball and Albert Ball.
-The latter was the father of the First War War ace Albert Ball.
+The latter was the father of the First World War ace Albert Ball.

 Organ

 The organ was built by Messrs.
 Bevington and Sons, and was opened on 22 October 1846, and was moved and enlarged by Charles Lloyd in 1870.
 A new organ by Brindley & Foster replaced this and was opened on 31 May 1906 at evensong with a recital by F.E.
 Hollingshead, organist of St Andrew's Church, Bath.